scrapy/scrapy/scrapy/trunk/docs/ref/settings.rst

 Default: ``False``

-A boolen which specifies whether to enabled the cluster master.
+A boolean which specifies whether to enabled the cluster master.

 .. setting:: CLUSTER_MASTER_NODES